Black-throated bushtit: Description

 The black-throated bushtit is a small passerine, around 10.5 cm long and weighing 4-9 g.
 There is considerable racial variation in the plumage, but all subspecies have a medium length tail (as opposed to the long tail of the related long-tailed tit), a black throat and a black 'bandit mask' around the eye.
 The nominate race has a chestnut cap, breast band and flanks and dark grey back, wings and tail, and a white belly.
 The other subspecies have generally the same pattern (minus the chest band) but with grey caps or all grey bellies and flanks.
 Both sexes are alike.

 Distribution and habitat

 It ranges from the foothills of the Himalayas, stretching across northern India through north-eastern Bangladesh, Nepal, Bhutan, northern Myanmar, Vietnam, and Taiwan.
-Disjunct populations also occur in southern Vietnam, the island of Hainan and further north in China up to the Yellow River.
+Disjunct populations also occur in southern Vietnam and eastern Cambodia, on the island of Hainan and further north in China up to the Yellow River.
 It lives in open broadleaf forest as well as pine forest, generally occurring in middle altitudes.